syncfusion-content/wpf-docs/wpf/Autocomplete/Watermark.md

 ![Watermark_Text](Watermark_images/Watermark_img1.png)

-N> The Watermark property is of the object type so any Framework elements can be hosted as Watermark content.
-Below example shows how to host an image and text as Watermark content.
+N> The Watermark property is of the object type.
+So, any framework elements can be hosted as Watermark content.
+The following example shows how to host an image and text as Watermark content.

 {% tabs %}
 {% highlight xaml %}